 (I do have further details on most of those, but no time to post at this stage)

 Joseph died in 1890 and Mary in 1899.
 They are buried together in Ennerdale churchyard, with the three children they buried as young adults.

 Margaret in 1874 married a local farmer, Jeremiah RAWLING of Hollins, Lamplugh.
 She was 22 and he was five years older.

-If you are interested in this line I'll be pleased to hear from you.
-Email me at firstname.lastname@example.org though obviously you edit the email address before you send.
-There should be no dot in the name before the @ sign.
+If you are interested in this line I'll be very pleased indeed to hear from you.
+Email me at firstname.lastname@example.org but delete everything up to and including the first dot, leaving just my name and number @ service provider.
 Please do not delete the automatically-generated subject line, so that I know your email is not spam.
 You can add more to the subject if you like but if you delete what appears I may not read your mail.

 Back to Lines index page